alemar11/ios-watchos-tvos-macos-resources/README.md

 #### 🔸*Swift*
 * [CleanroomASL](https://github.com/emaloney/CleanroomASL) - A Swift-based API for reading from & writing to the Apple System Log (more commonly known somewhat inaccurately as "the console").
 * [CleanroomLogger](https://github.com/emaloney/CleanroomLogger)
+* [Duration](https://github.com/SwiftStudies/Duration) - A simple Swift package for measuring and reporting the time taken for operations.
 * [SwiftyBeaver](https://github.com/SwiftyBeaver/SwiftyBeaver) - Colorful, lightweight & fast logging in Swift 2.
 * [SwiftLogger](https://github.com/MugunthKumar/SwiftLogger)
 * [Watchdog](https://github.com/wojteklukaszuk/Watchdog) - Class for logging excessive blocking on the main thread.